-Located in the forearm, the brachioradialis muscle flexes and moves the arm at the elbow.
-The muscle assists with pronation and supination, which involve rotating and moving the forearm without assistance from the upper arm and shoulder.
-When the muscle helps the forearm pronate, the palm of the hand faces outwards.
-If the forearm supinates, the palm of the hand faces inwards.
-The muscle originates on the humerus' lateral supracondylar ridge.
+The brachioradialis muscle is located in the forearm.
+It enables flexion of the elbow joint.
+The muscle also assists with pronation and supination of the forearm.
+These two movements allow the forearm and hand to turn so that the palm faces up or down.
+The arms are the only part of the body with this ability.
+The muscle originates on the lateral supracondylar ridge of the humerus.
 This rough margin is located on the lower end of the humerus.
-From there, the brachioradialis travels the length of the forearm and inserts into the distal radius, at the projection of the radial styloid process.
-For oxygenated blood, the brachioradialis muscle relies on the services of the radial recurrent artery, which branches off of the radial artery just below the elbow.
-The radial nerve innervates the muscle, allowing it communicative access to the brain.
+From there, the brachioradialis travels the length of the forearm.
+It inserts into the distal radius, at the bony projection known as the radial styloid process.
+For oxygenated blood, the brachioradialis muscle relies on the services of the radial recurrent artery.
+This artery branches off of the radial artery just below the elbow.
+The radial nerve innervates the muscle.
 The muscle shares this nerve with the triceps, anconeus, and extensis carpi radialis longus muscles.